vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 ## Isolated margin mode

 When in isolated margin mode, the position on the market has an associated margin factor.
-The margin factor must be greater than 0 and less than or equal to 1.
+The margin factor must be greater than 0 and less than or equal to 1, and also greater than `max(risk factor long, risk factor short)`.

 Isolated margin mode can be enabled by placing an _update margin mode_ transaction.
 The protocol will attempt to set the funds within the margin account equal to `average entry price * current position * new margin factor`.